Saint John Transit: Fixed routes

 Saint John Transit provides 7 day a week service, with a series of Main Line routes that provide the backbone of the system and feeder routes that connect at 4 major hubs throughout the city.
 Service begins as early as 5:50 am on main routes, and around 6 am for secondary and limited routes and ends as late as 11:10 pm on some of the main routes and around 10 pm on secondary.

 FLEX service

 FLEX service does not operate on a fixed route or schedule.
 Riders must use a smartphone app or call a dispatcher to schedule a ride from a specified FLEX stop.
 Riders can travel within a zone, or transfer to routes 1, 12 or 15 at common stops.
 FLEX service is provided Monday to Friday from 6:30 am to 6:30 pm, and on Saturday from 10 am to 6 pm.
 Saint John Transit uses six leased Karzan electric buses for FLEX service.
 The 20 ft buses can carry 20 passengers.

 As FLEX service is rolled out, Saint John Transit has discontinued or rerouted fixed routes.

-Handi-Bus Service
+Saint John Accessible Transit

-Handi-Bus Service service is provided by Independence Plus Inc. for people who cannot use the regular transit system due to disabilities.
+The Saint John Accessible Transit service is provided by Independence Plus Inc. for people who cannot use the regular transit system due to disabilities.
+The service was formerly known as the Handi-bus – this name has been changed due to its 'derogatory and degrading' connotations.
+The city will gain a new bus for its services, bringing the total of the fleet to six.